Dental Hygiene

 Students in good academic standing seeking an extended leave of absence due to extenuating physical or personal reasons must submit a written request to the dean.
 The request should include reasons, duration and plans for resuming dental studies.
 The dean will consider such requests on their individual merit.

 Generally, a leave of absence shall not exceed one academic year.
 Any additional leaves of absence must be reviewed and recommended by the Academic Performance Committee and approved by the dean.
-The dean’s Office and program director must be notified by the student of their intentions to re-enroll by a date determined by the Associate Dean for Academic, Faculty and Student Affairs and the Dental Hygiene Program Director prior to the next academic year.
+The student must notify the dean’s Office and program director of their intentions to re-enroll by a date determined by the Associate Dean for Academic, Faculty and Student Affairs and the Dental Hygiene Program Director prior to the next academic year.
 Any additional leaves of absence must be reviewed and recommended by the Academic Performance Committee and approved by the dean.

 Upon the leave of absence approval, the student must request and complete a Student Clearance Form which is available in My Student Center under Registrar eForms.